Safety & Risk Management

 - All RedCliff wilderness therapy clinicians are licensed doctorate and masters level therapists.
 They meet weekly with students in the field to assess student behaviors and provide the most effective therapeutic intervention possible.

-Besides these 20 Safety Protocols, RedCliff has established and Incident Review Committee, or IRC, and Risk Management Bonuses – RMB.
+Besides these 20 Safety Protocols, RedCliff has established and Incident Review Committee, or IRC.

 The IRC was formed almost a decade ago to review and manage risks on a weekly basis.
 Every seven days this committee of veteran field and administrative personnel examine the cause, severity, and possible prevention of any incident.